Botanical Overview

 Prune:

-Immediately remove any suckers growing from below the graft on the trunk.
+Immediately remove any stems growing from below the graft on the trunk.
 Those branches are

 rootstock, not fruit stock, and will produce inferior fruit.